-The Kodiak Archipelago is well known for its massive and seemingly mythical brown bears, which often weigh more than 1,000 pounds and loom as large as 5-feet-tall on all fours and 10-feet-tall when standing on their hind legs.
-They are fitting residents for the expansive archipelago and the second-largest island in the U.S, Kodiak Island.
+The Kodiak Archipelago is well known for its massive and seemingly mythical brown bears, which often weigh more than 1,000 pounds and loom as large as 5 feet tall on all fours and 10 feet tall when standing on their hind legs.
+They fit residents for the expansive archipelago and the second-largest island in the U.S., Kodiak Island.
 Somewhere between 2,000-3,000 Kodiak brown bears wander this wildlife wonderland.
 While just six land mammal species are natural inhabitants of the refuge, eight others were introduced over the years for conservation and subsistence purposes.
-The bears are the refuge’s stars but you can also see Sitka black-tailed deer, mountain goats, reindeer and elk, millions of spawning salmon, thousands of water animals, and hundreds of species of birds.
+The bears are the refuge’s stars, but you can also see Sitka black-tailed deer, mountain goats, reindeer, elk, millions of spawning salmon, thousands of water animals, and hundreds of species of birds.

 Kodiak National Wildlife Refuge also showcases Alaska’s finest habitats, ranging from rugged mountains to rolling tundra, glacier-cut valleys to massive spruce forests, deep-blue lakes to white-capped bays.
 The refuge often pops with color – pink/purple fireweed, light blue and bright red berries, white mountain caps, lush green trees and tundra, and a rainbow of hues on spawning salmon.